 The mission of the Bakersfield College Vocational Nursing Program is to prepare entry-level vocational nurses as providers of care across the health/illness continuum and as members within the profession.

-Students in the Vocational Nursing program are required to take TECM B52, MATH B72, MATH B75 or a higher placement level as of Fall 2019.
+Students in the Vocational Nursing program are required to take TECM B52, MATH B27 or a higher level of Math, preferably Statistics, as of Summer 2022.

 Students will be required to purchase uniforms, textbooks and selected equipment, provide transportation to off-campus clinical education sites and pay current college fees.
 See the Vocational Nursing Program Projected Costs for an estimated cost for books, uniforms, fees and required equipment for all three semesters of the program.